-This is filed with the Court when you want to the Court to make decisions regarding certain issues that you are having that you have been unable to come to an agreement with your spouse on.
-For example, if you want to sell your community property home, establish child support and/or spousal support or obtain a court ordered parenting plan, you would file a Request for Order regarding this issue.
-The Court would then make an order regarding your request.
+This is filed with the court when you want the court to make decisions regarding issues on which you and your spouse are unable to agree.
+For example, if you want to sell your community property home, establish child support or spousal support, or obtain a court-ordered parenting plan, you would file a Request for Order regarding this issue.
+The court would then make an order regarding your request.
 Download Request for Order now.

-When you file a Divorce Petition or Response, the court requires that you pay a filing fee (usually $435).
+When you file a divorce petition or response, the court requires you to pay a filing fee (usually $435).
 If you cannot afford the filing fee, you may want to apply for a fee waiver with the court.
-To ask for a fee waiver, you need to complete and sign Form FW-001, make two copies (so you have three total) and bring to your court clerk.
+To ask for a fee waiver, complete and sign Form FW-001, make two copies (so you have three total), and bring them to your court clerk.
 Instructions regarding the fee waiver process are contained in Form FW-001-INFO.
 The California court website also offers instructions via a free video tutorial.

-If you file a Request for Order requesting spousal support or lawyer fees, you would fill out this document, describing to the Court what it is you want and what supports your request.
+If you file a Request for Order asking for spousal support or lawyer fees, you would fill out this document, describing to the court what you want and what supports your request.
 Download Spousal or Partner Support attachment now.

-If you file a Request for Order requesting lawyer fees, you would fill out this document, describing to the Court what it is you want and what supports your request.
-You will also inform the Court of where the money you want paid to you can come from (e.g. what assets, etc.).* Download Supporting Declaration for Lawyer fees now.
+If you file a Request for Order requesting lawyer fees, you would fill out this document, describing to the court what you want and what supports your request.
+You would also inform the court where the money you would like to receive can come from (i.e., what assets, etc.).* Download Supporting Declaration for Lawyer fees now.

 This document allows you to attach relevant information to a request for lawyer fees.
 Download Request for Lawyer Fees and Costs Attachment now.

-This document can be attached to your Stipulation (agreement), Findings and Order After Hearing or Judgment when there is an order that one spouse pay attorney fees and/or costs.
-Download Lawyers Fees and Costs Order Attachment now.
+This document can be attached to your stipulation (agreement), Findings and Order After Hearing, or judgment when there is an order that one spouse pay attorney fees or costs.
+Download Lawyer’s Fees and Costs Order Attachment now.

 *This form can also be used to respond to a request for lawyer fees, in which you would tell the Court whether you agree to the other party’s request and why.

-This document can be used to request a telephone court appearance if you have a court hearing scheduled but are not able to attend in person.
-Note: You need to file this document 12 court (think business) days before your court date.
+This document can be used to request a telephone court appearance if you have a court hearing scheduled but are unable to attend in person.
+Note: You must file this document 12 court days (think business days) before your court date.
 Download Request for Telephone Appearance now.